micosmogames/asteroids-in-hyperspace/README.md

 Virtual reality game using AFrame and ThreeJS.
-Inspired by the arcade classic Aasteroids.
+Inspired by the arcade classic Asteroids.
 Destroy the asteroids before they get you.